FaustinaAtoti/Database-project-Faustina/README.md

 8. To get to your form page search  http://localhost:3300/insert
 9. Test your page by filling in the form and checking if the data has been inserted to your database

+20/12/2024
+Now it's time to actually work on our front end

+On your browser search  http://localhost:3300/index